Choosing the right harness for your dog

 Canine professionals believe that there are many benefits of using a dog harness, but it is imperative that a non-restrictive harness is used when exercising your dog.
 A non-restrictive harness allows the entire front leg including the shoulder joint to move.
 This type of harness gives you greater control over your dog and lets the front legs move over their entire range of movement.
 The non-restrictive harness should fit snugly, you should only be able to fit two fingers underneath all sides of the harness.
 If the harness is not fit like this, you are at risk of your beloved pooch wriggling free!

 If your dog pulls or is not able to walk nicely on the lead, you should choose a harness with a d-ring on the back that is soft and padded so that no rubbing is caused.
-In a recent canine gait analysis, untrained dogs walking on a harness with a front clip d-ring bore less weight on their front legs causing the legs and shoulder joints to not move naturally.
-This has a detrimental effect on the quality of your dog’s movement, causing permanent change.
-Using a double ended lead on a two point harness can assist with training.
+Another option would be to use a two point harness with a double ended lead, which can assist with training.

 Recommended d-ring on the back of a non-restrictive harness for dogs who pull

 Restrictive Dog Harness

 A restrictive dog harness, pictured below, has a straight band crossing the front of the dog, sitting over the shoulder joint.
 This restricts the movement of the front limb.
 This is problematic because after a while of having its front limbs restricted by the strap, your dog will alter its natural movement even when not wearing the harness.
 This is bad for any dog, and particularly bad for energetic dogs.
 This is something that you may not notice happening, but it will cause unnatural change.

 An example of a restrictive harness that is not recommended canine professionals.